On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

 It is convenient to express Eq.~\ref{eq:A} in terms of the precession rate $d\theta/ds$ of the particle's orbital angle $\theta$ per unit orbit length $s$

 where $\hat{y}$ is the axis perpendicular to the ring plane (vertical).
 Equation~\ref{eq:C} was obtained using the relation

-We next convert Eq.~\ref{eq:C} to the accelerator reference frame where the $\hat{z}$ axis points along the particle velocity and the $\hat{x}$ axis forms a right-handed coordinate system with $\hat{y}$ and $\hat{z}$:
+We next convert Eq.~\ref{eq:C} to the accelerator reference frame where the $\hat{z}$ axis points along the particle velocity and the $\hat{x}$ axis forms a right-handed coordinate system with the vertical $\hat{y}$ axis and $\hat{z}$:

 The magic energy approach relies on cancellation of the second term in Eq.~\ref{eq:E} by going to the magic energy defined by the $1-\gamma^2 \beta^2 G=0$ condition in an all-electric ring.
 In a conventional circular ring, the EDM signal then accumulates.
 Some of the issues with this approach are a relatively large ring size defined by the magic energy and control of the spin coherence.
-In a Figure-8 ring design, where the net orbital rotation per turn is zero, the net spin rotation also automatically cancels every turn at any energy providing compensation of the spin decoherence to first order.
+In a Figure-8 ring design, where the net orbital rotation per turn is zero, the net spin rotation also automatically cancels every turn at any energy avoiding spin decoherence to first order.
 However, in a single-energy Figure-8 ring, the EDM signal also averages to zero.

-We propose a scheme where the MDM signal is still compensated while there is a non-zero EDM signal.
-Our concept, as illustrated in Fig.~\ref{fig:ring_schematics}, is to introduce a set of straight sections with static longitudinal electric field.
-It has no effect on the MDM spin rotation but, at the same time, breaks the ring symmetry for the EDM spin rotation.
+We solve this problem by adding sections of static longitudinal electric fields, as illustrated in Fig.~\ref{fig:ring_schematics}.
+They have no effect on the MDM spin rotation but, at the same time, break the ring symmetry for the EDM spin rotation.
 Only EDM can cause spin precession in longitudinal electric field $E_\parallel$.
-The spin rotation angle per unit length is given by
+The spin rotation angle per unit length is then given by

-We now analyze the expected spin response in such a ring and compare it to that of a magic-energy ring.
-Since the ring in Fig.~\ref{fig:ring_schematics} consists only of separate electrostatic arcs and straights, one can obtain the spin precession angles and axes for each of these sections separately.
+We now analyze the expected EDM sensitivity of such a ring and compare it to that of a magic-energy ring.
+Since the ring in Fig.~\ref{fig:ring_schematics} is a sequence of electrostatic arcs and straights, one can first obtain the spin precession angle and axis for each of these sections separately.
 Using Eq.~\ref{eq:E}, the spin precession in an arc is

 where $\theta_{\rm arc}$ is the arc's orbital bending angle.
 For the spin precession in a straight, Eq.~\ref{eq:F} gives